MM120-i/Student_Gradebook/README.md

 # Student Gradebook

-**Project Description/Summary: Canadian Grade 12 High School Gradebook**
+**Project Description: Canadian Grade 12 High School Gradebook**

-This project is a Gradebook application designed for Canadian Grade 12 high school students.
-It allows students to input their personal details, select their courses from a predefined list of 12th-grade courses, enter their marks, and receive an assessment of their performance, including a final percentage and grade.
-The project is intended to help students track their academic progress in various subjects and provide valuable feedback on their performance.
+The Student Management System is designed to assist Canadian high school guidance counselors and teachers in managing grade 12 students' academic records.
+It provides a user-friendly interface to input and track student information, course details, and grades.
+The system is primarily intended for use by grade 12 students and can be used by teachers to manage their students' academic progress.

 **Key Features:**

-1. **User-Friendly Interface**: The application provides a simple and user-friendly interface, making it easy for students to input their information and access their results.

-2. **Course Selection**: Students can select their courses from a list of 12th-grade subjects, such as English, Mathematics, Science, and Business, by entering the corresponding course code.

-3. **Mark Entry**: Students can enter their marks for each selected course, and the system calculates the total marks and percentage.

-4. **Performance Assessment**: The application provides an assessment of the student's performance, indicating whether they have passed or failed each course.
-It also calculates an overall percentage.

-5. **Feedback and Grades**: Students receive feedback and grades based on their overall percentage, with different messages and grades for various performance levels.

-6. **Continuity**: The application allows students to continue entering grades for additional courses or exit the program when they are finished.
+1) Student Information Management: The system allows counselors and teachers to input and manage student details, including their names.

+2) Course Details: It provides comprehensive information about various grade 12 courses, including course codes, descriptions, types (e.g., University Preparation, College Preparation), and prerequisites.

+3) Grade Entry: Users can enter student grades for multiple subjects relevant to their grade 12 curriculum.

+4) Grade Calculation: The system calculates the total marks obtained by the student and their overall percentage based on the entered grades.

+5) Grade Classification: It classifies students' performance as Pass or Fail and provides a visual progress indicator during percentage calculation.

+6) Gradebook Creation: Users can create a gradebook to keep track of individual student records.

+7) View and Delete Student Records: The system allows users to view student records and delete them if necessary.

+Usage:

+1) Create Gradebook: Users can create a new gradebook, enter student details, select subjects, input grades, and calculate the student's overall percentage.

+2) Course Details: Provides comprehensive information about available grade 12 courses, helping students and teachers choose appropriate courses.

+3) View Student Records: Counselors and teachers can access and review student records, making it easier to monitor academic progress.

+4) Delete Student Records: Users can delete specific student records when necessary.

 **Technologies Used:**